quantstamp/PayWithInk_Review/README.md

 ## Require Mediator to Be Different from Buyer and Seller

 According to the Whitepaper, mediator is a well known third party that helps to dispute a transaction between the buyer and the seller.
 Nowhere in the contract have we found a statement requiring that the mediator must be different from the buyer and the seller.
 If one of the parties is careless, another party may take advantage by establishing themselves as the mediator.
 This is a potential security vulnerability.
 Although the contract cannot ensure that the mediator is always legitimate, it can rule out these obvious cases.

+## Fixing Agent Tests

+The test Agent.js was failing due to the call `createAccount()`.
+Similarly to other methods of the contract Agent.sol, `createAccount()` has the modifier `onlyOperator` (inherited from `ThreeOwnable`).
+The modifier requires that the caller belongs to the map `operators`.
+None of the constructors of `AgentMock`, `Agent`, nor `ThreeOwnable` updates the map `operators`.
+Consequently, the call throws as exception because the required statement `onlyOperator` fails.

 ## Code Documentation